drumnation/drumnation.github.io/_posts/2017-07-15-async-await-promises-then-magic.markdown

 ## 6 Reasons why Async/Await is better

 ### 1. Concise and clean
-No annonymous callback function, function nesting, or unused variable like 'data'
+No annonymous callback functions, function nesting, or unused variable like 'data'

 ### 2. Error handling
 Catch block can now handle asynchronous errors